ReynoZ/ESE5023_Assignments_12232259/README.md

 ### Assginment 02 comments - Chenyy
 Great job!
 You did gave a near perfect job, keep going.
 I shall give you full point with 5 bonus.
 The activity of largescale synoptic systems (e.g., Mongolian cyclones) might attribute the largest wind speed during March to May in your hometown, please find the detail in https://doi.org/10.1016/j.apenergy.2018.12.056.

+	re: Tks a lot for your review!
+I went over the paper and thought it might be the explanation.
+New knowleged gained.

+## Assignment 03

+Assignment 03 is now completed.

+- Source Code(PS1.ipynb)
+- Report(PS1.pdf)
+- Data(in the `data_files` folder)